 The knight was staring at him oddly, and Merlin got the unnerving feeling that the man could read his thoughts as easily as if they were being laid out before him.

-Merlin hastily looked away, fingers twisting in their pockets faster then ever.
+Merlin hastily looked away, fingers twisting in their pockets faster than ever.

 His chest twittered nervously a couple of moments later, as Arthur nodded then slowly stepped back from Sir Kay, their discussion over.